purplesyringa/site/blog/recovering-garbled-bitcoin-addresses/index.md

 ...
 ```

-For one thing, there's lots of moves.
+For one thing, there are lots of moves.
 That's because the compiler does not utilize the [VEX prefix](https://en.wikipedia.org/wiki/VEX_prefix), which enables non-destructive three-operand SIMD operations.
 VEX is enabled by the AVX extension ...wait.
-Is that `%xmm` instead of `%ymm`.
+Is that `%xmm` instead of `%ymm`?
 I have a sinking feeling.

 We've never told rustc it can use any CPU extensions *at all*.
 All this time, it's been making do with SSE2, which is guaranteed to be available on x86-64 processors, and emulated 256-bit operations with two 128-bit operations.
 Oh no.